gvwilson/sdxjs/en/src/module-loader/index.md

 variables defined inside the function are distinct from variables defined outside it ([%f module-loader-closures %]).
-If we create the variables we want to manage inside a function, then defined another function inside the first and return that [%i "inner function" "function!inner" %][%g inner_function "inner function" %][%/i%], that inner function will be the only thing with references to those variables.
+If we create the variables we want to manage inside a function, then define another function inside the first and return that [%i "inner function" "function!inner" %][%g inner_function "inner function" %][%/i%], that inner function will be the only thing with references to those variables.